Implantable cardioverter defibrillator - discharge

 Carry your ICD identification card with you AT ALL TIMES.
 The information it contains will tell all health care providers you see what type of ICD you have.
 Not all ICDs are the same.
 You should know what type of ICD you have and which company made it.
 This can let other doctors check the device to see if it works right.

-You should be able to do most of your normal activities within 3 to 4 days after surgery.
-But you will have some limits for up to 6 weeks.
+You should be able to do most of your normal activities within 3 - 4 days after surgery.
+But you will have some limits for up to 4 - 6 weeks.

-Do not do these things for 2 to 3 weeks:
+Do not do these things for 2 - 3 weeks:

-Keep your incision completely dry for 4 to 5 days.
+Keep your incision completely dry for 4 - 5 days.
 After that, you may take a shower and pat it dry.
 Always wash your hands before touching the wound.

 You will need to see your doctor regularly for monitoring.
 Your doctor will make sure your ICD is working correctly and will check to see how many shocks it has sent and how much power is left in the battery.
 Your first follow-up visit will probably be about 1 month after your ICD is placed.

 ICD batteries are designed to last 4 - 8 years.
 Regular checks of the battery are needed to check how much power it has left.
 You will need minor surgery to replace your ICD when the battery begins to run down.

 Most devices will not interfere with your defibrillator, but some with strong magnetic fields might.
 Ask your doctor or nurse if you have questions about any specific device.